jonaht831/star-logs/readme.md

 Data Rules
   - Users can only see logs, and create logs if they are logged in
-  - Only the author or an Admiral can edit logs
+  - Only the author can edit logs